-- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
-The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Forest stewardship land - The property contains more than five acres of contiguous forest.
-The owner has been working to improve the health and diversity of the forest and have provided a forest stewardship plan that has been approved by a county forester.
+• Forest stewardship land

+The property contains four acres of contiguous forest.
+The owners have been working to improve the health and diversity of the forest and have provided a forest stewardship plan that has been approved by a county forester.
 Credit for this category is recommended.
 Award of this category may allow forestry activities to occur in the participating open space area.
-It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
-Award of this category requires an annual progress report from the landowner

-(see below, Section B. 12.), which should be sent to PBRS staff by either email or other agreed to method.
+It is the owner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
+Award of this category requires an annual progress report from the owner (see below, Section B. 12.), which should be sent to PBRS staff by either email or other agreed to method.

-• Surface water quality buffer

-The property contains a portion of forested wetland (Class III) located in the southeast portion of the property.
-As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 110 feet.
+• Surface water quality buffer Although credit was not requested for this category, the property contains a portion of forested wetland, likely Class III, running along much of the west property line.
+As required by county code (KCC 21A.24.325.B), the likely buffer width required for this type of wetland is 110 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required (or 165 feet) for five points to be awarded, provide a buffer greater than two times that required (or 220 feet) for eight points to be awarded, or provide a buffer greater than three times that required (or 330 feet) for ten points to be awarded.
-The owner is providing a qualifying buffer of native vegetation to the west of this wetland that averages 380 feet in width, which is more than three times the buffer required.
-Credit for this category is therefore recommended at the ten-point award level.
+The owner is providing a qualifying buffer of native vegetation to the east of this wetland that averages 180 feet in width, which is greater than 1.5 times that required.
+Credit for this category is therefore recommended at the five-point award level.